 The No Action alternative would have no effect on groundwater.
-The current level of infiltration of stormwater would remain unchanged and would have a negligible effect on the rate of natural attenuation of the groundwater contamination documented within the site.
+The current level of infiltration of stormwater would remain unchanged.

 Floodplains

 Under the No Action Alternative, no adverse effects are expected to occur as a result of floodplain alterations because no construction would occur within a floodplain.